Co-Director of the Supreme Court Litigation Clinic at Stanford Law School

-Pamela S. Karlan, who chairs the American Constitution Society’s board of directors, is the Kenneth and Harle Montgomery Professor of Public Interest Law and Co-Director of the Supreme Court Litigation Clinic at Stanford Law School.
+Pamela S. Karlan, who is a member of the American Constitution Society’s board of directors, is the Kenneth and Harle Montgomery Professor of Public Interest Law and Co-Director of the Supreme Court Litigation Clinic at Stanford Law School.
 She teaches courses on constitutional law and litigation, ethics, torts and Supreme Court litigation.

 Karlan served as Deputy Assistant Attorney General in the Civil Rights Division of the U.S. Department of Justice under President Obama.
 She has also served as a commissioner on the California Fair Political Practices Commission, as an Assistant Counsel for the NAACP Legal Defense Fund and as a law professor at the University of Virginia.